TortoiseWolfe/wordpress-dev/README.md

 ## Theme Configuration

-Before running the theme generator script, you can create a `.env` file with the following variables:
+The theme configuration is handled through the .env file.
+Before running the theme generator script, make sure the following variables are set in your `.env` file:

 ```bash
 THEME_NAME="Your Theme Name"